LordOfChangeGames/SugarValidatorEnhanced/README.md

 ## Planned features
 * Improved `<<if>>` `<<elseif>>` condition checks
-* Usage of commas between arguments in a `case`
+* Usage of commas between arguments in a `case` detection
-* Unmatched HTML tags
+* Unmatched HTML tags detection
 * Sorting warnings/errors by type
 * Possibility to hide errors (to use as a fix checklist)